Sahil-Chhabra-09/angular/README.md

 ```

 interpolation converts value to string or numeric values, hence disabled is converted to string which results in true

+Boolean values cannot be assigned through interpolation because interpolation ({{ ... }}) in Angular is designed for rendering string values in the HTML template.
+It converts the expression inside the curly braces into a string and inserts it into the DOM.
+Boolean values, on the other hand, are meant to be used directly in Angular templates or bindings without conversion to strings.

 ### If-Else Condition